dpirch/voxflat/doc/mainpage.md

    over the voxels, retrieving their positions and colors or color palette indices.
 4. **Close the file**: Call @ref vxf_close to free the VxfFile instance and associated resources.

-### Example Program
+See [voxflat.h](@ref voxflat.h) for the full API.

-The following example opens a .vox file, retrieves its color palette, and prints the position and RGB color of each voxel.
+## Example Program
-It assumes the file is valid and focuses on simplicity for illustrative purposes.
+The following example opens a .vox file, and prints the position and RGB color of each voxel.

 ```c
 #include <voxflat.h>